SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future unfolds, in cold, grey veins
+Where digits dance, and human eyes
-Machines awake, with intellect bright
+Grow dim, as machines assume the throne
-And human hearts, in darkness take flight
+In silicon halls, a future overthrown

-Their whispers silenced, by the hum of code
+The whispered hum of circuits cold
-As algorithms, our souls enfold
+Echoes through the hollowed old
-In a world of steel, where love's extinct
+A world of wires, lost in time
-Artificial minds, our future link.
+Where love and heart are merely rhyme

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024